ELREZZ/ORC/README.md

 # ORC

-This my task1 submission during my internship on The Sparks Foundation as an IOT & COMPUTER VISION inter.
+This my task1 submission during my internship at The Sparks Foundation as an IOT & COMPUTER VISION inter.
 #GRIPAPRIL22